 Morgan Stanley and the Palm Beach Post have come to our aid over the years.
 Clear-Channel Communications and Barnes and Noble were early sponsors who supported the festival’s mission along with many other generous donors.
 Our gratitude also goes to Chris Bluemer, a local poet, who counseled Miles in the early organizational days of the festival and to Marya Summers, a local poet and journalist, who served as the festival’s communications director and coordinator from the outset until August of 2006.

 In the 10 years since it’s beginnings, the festival has presented workshops with some of America’s most laurelled and engaging poets, faculty who are known for their teaching and their poems.
 In it’s tenth year, the festival received a record number of applications and added a ninth workshop, expanding the number of participants and auditors who hailed from 24 States, Canada; the United Kingdom, Israel; Qatar; and Peru.

 Poetry feeds the human appetite for solace, in its making and in its reading.
-In every society throughout history, poetry has expressed our deepest human emotions.
-The individual voice speaking for all of us.
-In Palm Beach County, festival events, the festival as a whole, has proven to be essential, desired and thrilling.
+In every society throughout history, poetry has expressed our deepest human emotions - the individual voice speaking for all of us.
+In Palm Beach County, such an event has proven to be essential, desired and thrilling.